UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/Week_2/Part2.md

     > Okay??
 But how do I know which one is larger??

-    We can now which one is larger by solving the equations inside.
+    We can now know which one is larger by solving the equations inside.
 One trick is also to just input a very large number, whoever is the biggest stays.

 ### Common Time Complexities